-- Controls the frequency of data collections for cached volumes and control units (1-999 secs) - Set to greater than zero on one LPAR per shared DASD environment.
-Zero does not disable the collection as documented in the manuals.
-Set the other LPARs to 999.
+- Controls the frequency of data collections for cached volumes and control units (0-999 secs) - Set to greater than zero on one LPAR per shared DASD environment.
+Zero will disable the collection as documented in the manuals with Omegamon XE for Storage V5.2.0 and PTF. - Note: with APAR OA43607 (PTF UA71330), this field can be set to 0

-• Cache reset interval
+Cache reset interval

-• 0-999 minutes or RMF
+0-999 minutes or RMF